 What is linearity in statistics, you may ask?
-Well, have you ever looked at a scatter plot and noticed a pattern that seems to form a straight line?
-That’s when linearity in statistics comes into play.
-In this article, we’ll dive into the world of linearity, explore what it means, and discuss its importance in various statistical methods.
+Have you ever looked at a scatter plot and noticed a pattern that seems to form a straight line?
+That's when linearity in statistics comes into play.
+In this article, we'll explore what linearity means, how to test for linearity, and discuss its importance in regression analysis, correlation, and other statistical methods.

 The Basics: What is Linearity in Statistics?